samuelLi05/llm-network/README.md

 - Notebook: open the Jupyter notebook and run the cells

-Open [main_runner.ipynb](main_runner.ipynb) in Jupyter or VS Code and run the cells.
+Open [llm_network.ipynb](llm_network.ipynb) in Jupyter or VS Code and run the cells.
 The notebook uses nested event loop handling via `nest_asyncio` so it can be run inside Jupyter.

 ## Notes on Jupyter & Python versions